AlgoMaster Logo

 Building MCP Clients from Scratch

-Claude Desktop, Cursor, and other AI tools already support MCP.
-You configure some servers, and the tools appear.
-So why would you ever need to build your own MCP client?
+Claude Desktop, Cursor, and many other AI tools can already connect to MCP servers.
+You configure a server, and its tools become available inside the app.
+So why build your own MCP client?

 The Architecture: Where Your Client Fits